superlioning/SIRC-website/src/contact.md

 - For adaptive technology support: [Lowell Heppner](mailto:LHeppner@centennialcollege.ca)
 - For website issues or inquiries: [Ninghua Zhang](mailto:nzhang26@my.centennialcollege.ca)

-> Whether you're an individual with IDD, a software developer, or just passionate about accessibility, your input is valuable to us.

-Follow our journey and stay informed about our latest developments, workshops, and achievements in the field of AI and accessibility.
+> Follow our journey and stay informed about our latest developments, workshops, and achievements in the field of AI and accessibility.
 Join our newsletter via [RSS](/feed.xml) or follow us on social media for regular updates.

 This project is supported by the [Social Innovation Research Centre](https://centennialsirc.wordpress.com/) at [Centennial College](https://www.centennialcollege.ca/).